Adult Foster Care Mental Health Certification Training

 Learn about the impact of attitudes toward people with mental illnesses when it comes to receiving appropriate treatments and practical de-escalation techniques including how to respond with empathy.
 This online class is for hospital staff and health care personnel, particularly people who work in the emergency room.
 Provides 2 CEUs upon completion.
 Click here to access the training.
 Click here for scheduled classes.

 Receive an overview of the signs and symptoms of mental illnesses.
 This workshop also provides scenarios that offer specific techniques to help de-escalate a mental health crisis in a correctional setting.
 This workshop, which can be tailored to the group, is for anyone working in the criminal justice area.
 Click here for scheduled classes.

-Civil Commitment Online Training & Education
+(Online Class) Civil Commitment Online Training & Education

 The MN Dept. of Human Services has developed an online training and education on the civil commitment process.